hainuo/trpl-ebook/src/the-stack-and-the-heap.md

 Anyway, back to our example.
 Since this memory is on the heap, it can stay alive longer than the function which allocates the box.
-In this case, however, it doesn’t moving When the function is over, we need to free the stack frame for `main()`. `Box<T>`, though, has a trick up its sleeve: [Drop][drop].
+In this case, however, it doesn’t [^moving] When the function is over, we need to free the stack frame for `main()`. `Box<T>`, though, has a trick up its sleeve: [Drop][drop].
 The implementation of `Drop` for `Box` deallocates the memory that was allocated when it was created.
 Great!
 So when `x` goes away, it first frees the memory